Alfred Sharpe: Descendants left in Zambia

-Alfred Sharpe had a son Edmund born in Fiji in his early years and moved with him to Nyasaland.
+Alfred Sharpe's eldest son, Edmund, was born in Levuka, Fiji in 1882.
+Edmund moved with his father to Nyasaland.
 Edmund worked in the Colonial Service in North Eastern Rhodesia.

 While on tour collecting taxes, Edmund Sharpe witnessed the initiation ceremony for Chief Jumbe's eldest daughter, Veronica Chulu.
 He asked the chief for permission to marry Veronica.
 They had five sons named Harrison Philip, Jack, John, Jimmy and Thomas, and a daughter named Jane.

-Philip married Katie Thornicroft and had sons Frank, Alfred, George and Stanley, and daughters Rosemary and Muriel.
+Philip married Katie Thornicroft and had sons, Frank, Alfred, George and Stanley, and daughters Rosemary and Muriel.
 Alfred lives in England, daughter Jennifer lives in Thailand and daughter Susan lives in South Africa with husband Roderick.
 George lives in the Isle of Man, married to Cecilia and has three daughters, Louise, Karen and Natalie.
 George has as an older son Keith who also lives on the Isle of Man with wife Madina, they have 3 children Rheyan (California, USA) Amaara & Aziz, Keith also has another son Ryan who lives in New Zealand.
 George also has a daughter Nicola who lives in Zambia with husband Guy Phiri and children Kyle, Mia and Jade.
 Stanley lives in Australia, married to Audrey, with two daughters Antoinette and Allison also living in Australia with their families.
 Rosemary is widowed and lives in Southampton, she has two sons Raymond and Philip and a daughter Maria.
 Muriel lives in Germany with husband Lothar, their daughter Tanja lives in France.
 This information is current at 2017.